Atharva-Weginwar/GitLlama/README.md

-# GitViz 🔍💻
+# GitLlama 🔍💻

-GitViz is an AI-powered tool that revolutionizes how developers interact with and understand Git repositories.
+GitLlama is an AI-powered tool that revolutionizes how developers interact with and understand Git repositories.

 ## Inspiration

-The inspiration for GitViz came from common pain points in software development:
+The inspiration for GitLlama came from common pain points in software development:

 1. Code Review Complexity: Developers often struggle to quickly understand the context and impact of changes in pull requests, especially for large commits.